mrai64/yapcp/README.md

-yaPCP wanna be a web application which aims to help: photo contest participants, photo contest organizer and photo contest sponsors (usualcly international and national photographic organization) offering them a useful platform where all should found a useful place wherw show all the best.
+yaPCP wanna be a web application which aims to help: photo contest participants, photo contest organizer and photo contest sponsors (i.e. international and national photographic organization) offering them a useful platform where all should found a useful place wherw show all the best.
 For yaPCP mark we adopt a stylized podium and the initial of Photo Contest Platform.